 Avis Budget Group (CAR) Gains As Market Dips: What You Should Know

-Heading into today, shares of the car rental company had lost 23.78% over the past month, lagging the Business Services sector's loss of 8.62% and the S&P 500's gain of 5.76% in that time.
+Heading into today, shares of the car rental company had lost 19.23% over the past month, lagging the Business Services sector's loss of 15.81% and the S&P 500's loss of 0.13% in that time.

-Investors will be hoping for strength from Avis Budget Group as it approaches its next earnings release.
-In that report, analysts expect Avis Budget Group to post earnings of $5.87 per share.
-This would mark year-over-year growth of 1730.56%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.46 billion, up 81.92% from the year-ago period.
+Wall Street will be looking for positivity from Avis Budget Group as it approaches its next earnings report date.
+On that day, Avis Budget Group is projected to report earnings of $5.87 per share, which would represent year-over-year growth of 1730.56%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.46 billion, up 81.92% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Avis Budget Group.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Avis Budget Group should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 4.51% higher within the past month.
 Avis Budget Group is currently sporting a Zacks Rank of #1 (Strong Buy).

-Also, we should mention that CAR has a PEG ratio of 0.54.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-CAR's industry had an average PEG ratio of 0.68 as of yesterday's close.
+Also, we should mention that CAR has a PEG ratio of 0.49.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+CAR's industry had an average PEG ratio of 0.64 as of yesterday's close.

 The Business - Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 119, which puts it in the top 47% of all 250+ industries.
+This group has a Zacks Industry Rank of 107, putting it in the top 42% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.